Customizations

 We would like to write code like this:

-How will ScalaPB know how to convert from the original type (Integer
+How will ScalaPB know how to convert from the original type (Integer) to the

 the base Scala type.
 A good place to define this implicit is in the companion